For many esophageal cancer patients, the first symptom is trouble swallowing (dysphagia).

 The grade of a cancer is based on how normal (or differentiated) the cells appear when they are looked at under the microscope.
 The higher the number, the more abnormal the cells look.
 Higher-grade tumors tend to be more aggressive, spreading faster than lower-grade tumors.

 - G2: The cells are moderately differentiated

-Some staging of early squamous cell esophageal cancer also takes into account where the tumor is in the esophagus.
-The location is upper, middle or lower based on the location of the upper edge of the tumor.
+Some esophageal cancer staging also takes into account where the tumor is in the esophagus.
+The location is upper, middle or lower based on the center of the tumor in the esophagus.

 MD Anderson patients have access to clinical trials

 offering promising new treatments that cannot be found anywhere else.